 Walnut and Honey Macarons.
 Adding the flavour of walnuts to a macaron creates a bittersweet and earthy flavour, and appearance.
 Honey is one of my favourite things and it pairs beautifully with all nuts so I made a very simple, light buttercream with honey to fill these macarons.
 Bittersweet, nutty, creamy and luscious.

-making these little things feels so great to me.
+My family and friends love these and that's a big part of why making these little things feels so great to me.
 It feels right.
 The smile on peoples faces when they taste their first macaron is priceless, and the challenge of reaching the perfect macaron is something I loved to do.
 This is the beginning of something big for me! oh how I dream of Paris...

 Walnut and Honey Macarons